-- term care hospitals, hospices, prisons, and dormitories or similar live-in housing. - (c) (22) SPRAY BOOTH means for the purpose of this rule any enclosure with walls and an impermeable ceiling used to contain and capture OVERSPRAY from the spray application of any CHROMATE COATINGS. - (26) SPRAYING OPERATION or SPRAYING PROCESS, for the purpose of this rule, includes the equipment used to spray coatings containing chromium, and the spray enclosure in which it is sprayed.
-Spraying operation or spraying process includes all spraying of primers or coatings containing chromium, except for thermal spraying operations. - (23) STICKY MAT means a non-reusable floor mat or floor covering with an adhesive or tacky surface that removes particles from shoes, wheels, or other objects that travel over the mat or covering. - (2724 THERMAL SPRAYING OPERATIONS means are one of several processes in which metallic or nonmetallic surfacing materials are deposited in a molten or semi-molten condition on a substrate to form a coating COATING.
+- (26) SPRAYING OPERATION or SPRAYING PROCESS, for the purpose of this rule, includes the equipment used to spray coatings containing chromium, and the spray enclosure in which it is sprayed.
+Spraying operation or spraying process includes all spraying of primers or coatings containing chromium, except for thermal spraying operations. - (c) STICKY MAT means a non-reusable floor mat with an adhesive or tacky surface that removes particles from shoes, wheels, or other objects that travel over the mat. - (26) THERMAL SPRAYING OPERATIONS means are one of several processes in which metallic or nonmetallic surfacing materials are deposited in a molten or semi-molten condition on a substrate to form a coating.
 The surfacing material may originate in the form of powder, rod, or wire before it is heated, prior to spraying and deposition.
-Thermal spraying operations-THERMAL SPRAYING OPERATIONS include: detonation gun spraying, flame spraying, high-velocity oxy-fuel spraying, plasma spraying, and twin-wire electric arc spraying. - (2825 TOUCH UP AND REPAIR OPERATION means is that portion of the coating operation that is the incidental application of coating COATING used to cover minor coating COATING imperfections in the coating finish or to achieve complete coverageafter the main COATING operation is conducted. - (2926 TRANSFER EFFICIENCY means is the ratio of the weight or volume of coating-COATING solids adhering to an object to the total weight or volume, respectively, of coating-COATING solids used in the application process, expressed as a percentage. - (27) WORKPIECE SUPPORT EQUIPMENT means racks, stands, or other equipment used to hold or support workpieces during CHROMATE spraying operations. - (d) Point Source Requirements
+Thermal spraying operations include: detonation gun spraying, flame spraying, high-velocity oxy-fuel spraying, plasma spraying, and twin-wire electric arc spraying. - (27) TOUCH UP AND REPAIR OPERATION means is that portion of the coating operation that is the incidental application of coating used to cover minor coating imperfections in the coating finish or to achieve complete coverage after the main coating operation is conducted. - (292 TRANSFER EFFICIENCY means is the ratio of the weight or volume of - 8) coating solids adhering to an object to the total weight or volume, respectively, of coating solids used in the application process, expressed as a percentage. - (29) WORKPIECE SUPPORT EQUIPMENT means racks, stands, or other equipment used to hold or support workpieces during chromate spraying operations.

+(d) Point Source Requirements